encore428/minesweeper/README.md

 Finally, by inspecting the proper access to `__mined` and `__intel` within the Slate class, one can be assured that any analysis are based on valid known facts form the Canvas.

+**Hiding of Slate and Mine Positions**

+Slates do not know it's exact positon on the Canvas.
+To perform analysis, each relies on the intel from its neighborhood.

 Another mechanism that prevents the location of mined slates from being known to outside of Slate class is that, when a request is made from Canvas to plant a mine on a designated slate, the Slate method will perform random walks in the neighborhood network to arrive at another slate to actually plant the mine.